 ROBBINS: Jadwat also argued that the law's provision, which makes it a state crime for an alien not to carry registration papers, runs afoul of federal law in court cases, saying states can't create their own registration requirements, and that the provision making it a crime to transport illegal immigrants, no matter the reason, is too broad.

-Mr. JADWAT: Some of our clients who we represent, who work with victims of domestic violence, regularly transport these victims to shelters, are in immediate jeopardy if this law passes.
+JADWAT: Some of our clients who we represent, who work with victims of domestic violence, regularly transport these victims to shelters, are in immediate jeopardy if this law passes.

-She also asked about a section requiring police to detain someone until their immigration status is checked.
+ROBBINS: She also asked about a section requiring police to detain someone until their immigration status is checked.
 For how long and where?
 Even the state of Arizona's lawyer, John Bouma, acknowledged that could be confusing.

-SB 1070 is so far successful politically, with a majority of Arizonans supporting it, and Arizona Governor Jan Brewer getting a boost for her election bid from signing it.
+ROBBINS: SB 1070 is so far successful politically, with a majority of Arizonans supporting it, and Arizona Governor Jan Brewer getting a boost for her election bid from signing it.
 Brewer came to court, Thursday.
 She is, after all, named as defendant in the suits.
 Afterwards, she said she liked what her lawyers said in the state's defense.

-Ted Robbins, NPR News, Tucson.
+ROBBINS: Ted Robbins, NPR News, Tucson.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.